Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/1_MicroServicesSOA/README.md

 - `Safety` - The contract should be defined properly between microservices.
 - `Resilience` - Client should be able to handle failure scenarios properly.
 - `Large Team` - `Monolothic is good for small team` while `Microservice is good for large team`.
-- `Dependency` - Micro-servies would be dependent to each other.
+- `Dependency` - Micro-services would be dependent to each other.
 Sometimes, there can be circular dependencies also.

 ## Examples of MicroServices
 - Search, Start Page, Recommendation etc. as separate components/services.